30 Health Benefits of Yoga

 Breathing exercises teach you to take longer, deeper breaths, which is more efficient for your body and is also calming.
 It’s incredibly beneficial to your well-being because it improves the oxygen saturation levels in the bloodstream.

 You’ll also learn to breathe through your nose.
-This is important because the nose helps to filter the particles out of the air and helps to warm it.
+It is essential because the nose helps to filter the particles out of the air and helps to warm it.
 If you have asthma, this could help to reduce the number of asthma attacks you have overall.

 23. Yoga Helps Your Digestive Tract